 Always decorate your cheesecake at the very last minute/hour before serving.
 Things like Mini Eggs tend to have colouring on them which easily smudges into the Cheesecake.
 You can add your chosen chocolate on to the top or whip up some cream to pipe on too.

 Again, creativity is all yours, but the result will always be to die for!

-The recipe is inspired by Charlotte’s Lively Kitchen and Jane’s Patisserie
+The recipe is inspired and adapted from Charlotte’s Lively Kitchen and Jane’s Patisserie

 - 100 g digestive biscuits